 - 6 cups confectioner’s sugar

-- 4 oz sweet German chocolate (I used Baker's brand)
+- 4 oz sweetened German's chocolate (I used Baker's brand)

-- 3 tbsp milk (can add in another tbsp if needed)
+- 3 tablespoons milk (can add in another tablespoon if needed)

 For the cake: